k3lp/NPuzzle6379176/README.md

 The N-Puzzle
 ==========
+By: Hidde Hensel - 6379176
+Course: Native App Studio

-The N-Puzzle is an Android application based on the classic N-Puzzle game.
+*The N-Puzzle is an Android application based on the classic N-Puzzle game.*

 Features: